I think Drop Point is more versatile than a Clip Point

 2. The blade may be damaged while putting an excessive amount of stress.

-I own dozens of clip point blades and one of my favorite ones is, Kershaw Bel Air Pocket Knife.
+One of my favorite clip point blades is, Kershaw Bel Air Pocket Knife.
 It features a 3.05 inches MagnaCut steel clip point blade and weighs about 0.16 pounds.
+I’ve been using it for skinning games, slicing and sometimes, for EDC and I must say, it hasn’t let me down.

-How to choose the right knife?
+How to choose the right knife for you?

 1. Purpose

 If you want a knife to perform tasks like hunting, batoning, chopping, wood carving, camping, hiking, self-defense, surviving outdoors or EDC, drop point could be a perfect option for you.
 Its thick belly and the curved spine does the job well.
+For me, I don’t leave for hunting with a drop point because it is my primary tool for most tasks.

 2. Blade material